Posted by: Rachel E. Towers | Comments (0)

 Hosted Games has a new game for you to play!

-The Butler Did It is a 300,000 word interactive novel by Daniel J. Elliot, and a finalist in the Choice of Games writing contest, where your choices control the story.
+Who Was The Real Robin Hood? is a 150,000 word interactive novel by Christy Waites, where your choices control the story.
 It’s entirely text-based—without graphics or sound effects—and fueled by the vast, unstoppable power of your imagination.

 On a pirate ship that belonged to his good friend, the Moor, he left the shores of an English port with Marian, her hand servant, and his Merry Men.
 Soon an unusual fog envelops the ship and when it lifts, the ship had taken itself to the shores of an unknown land.
 The Isle of Varna.